-1. The state is named after the Connecticut River, which bisects the state and is a major river in the U.S. The word Connecticut is derived from the Native American word quinetucket, meaning “besides the long, tidal river”.[1,2]
+1. The state is named after the Connecticut River, which bisects the state and is a major river in the U.S. The Connecticut River flows through the center of the state, south to the Long Island Sound.
+The word Connecticut is derived from the Native American word quinetucket, meaning “besides the long, tidal river”.[1,2]

 2. Arriving in 1614, the first settlers in the state were the Dutchmen.
 The Dutch were fur traders who built a fort near present-day Hartford.[1,3]

 3. On August 22, 1902, Theodore Roosevelt became the first U.S. president to ride in an automobile while in office.
 He stopped in Hartford’s Pope Park and spoke to a gathering of about 10,000 workers.
 Interestingly, Mr. Roosevelt was also the first president to own a car and have a telephone in his home.

 4. Bear Mountain in Salisbury in the northwest corner of the state is the highest peak in the state.

 5. The Old New-Gate Prison & Copper Mine (1773) in East Granby, Connecticut is the oldest surviving state prison in the nation.
 However, in 1827, the prison was abandoned.
 During its more than 50 years as a penitentiary, well over 800 prisoners had served time there, including four women.

 Connecticut on map

 6. In 1901, the first law regulating the speed of a motor vehicle was imposed in Connecticut.
 Initially, the law restricted the drivers not to exceed 12 mph.

 7. Connecticut is one of the original 13 colonies (Delaware, Pennsylvania, New Jersey, Georgia, Connecticut, Massachusetts Bay, Maryland, South Carolina, New Hampshire, Virginia, New York, North Carolina, and Rhode Island).